Bright Tuesday, rain returns Tuesday night |Dec. 17, 2024

 Cold weekend:

-Cold temperatures on the way for the weekend.
-There could be a few isolated lake-effect snow bands moving in from the north on Saturday.
-Otherwise we are partly cloudy with highs around 30.
+Cold temperatures are on the way for the weekend.
+A few isolated lake-effect snow bands could move in from the north on Saturday.
+Otherwise, we are partly cloudy with highs around 30.
 Sunday should be completely dry with cold temperatures and highs also into the lower 30s.

 Slim chance for a White Christmas:

 The extended forecast starts to warm things up for the holiday week.
-Look for temperatures to jump to 40° for Monday; there are some hints of precipitation chances moving in for Christmas Eve and Christmas Day with temperatures potentially ranging into the mid to upper 40s heading into the holiday.
+Look for temperatures to jump to 40° on Monday.
+There are hints of precipitation chances moving in for Christmas Eve and Christmas Day with temperatures potentially ranging into the mid to upper 40s heading into the holiday.